OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

 **Exhaustive Search Algorithm**

-If you were to run this in JFLAP, it takes a LONG time, but eventually accepts...
+If you were to run this in OpenFLAP, it takes a LONG time, but eventually accepts.
 The problem is that this approach is rather inefficient since it is using an exhaustive search for all ways of expanding from the start symbol.